ssdespieg/text2trait/README.md

   - `semantic_chunking.ipynb`: Implements the semantic chunking methodology.

 - **feature extraction/**: Notebooks used for extracting programmatic and LLM-based semantic features from the text data.
+  - `chunks_eda_progfeat_extraction.ipynb`: Explores the semantic chunks dataset and conducts programmatic feature extraction.
   - `semfeat_extraction_cot.ipynb`: Focuses on extracting semantic features using Chain-of-Thought (CoT) prompting.
-  - `chunks_eda_progfeat_extraction.ipynb`: Explores the semantic chunks dataset and conducts programmatic feature extraction.
+  - `semfeat_confidence_score_analysis.ipynb`: Analyzes confidence scores from the GPT-4o's semantic feature extraction results.

 ### 📂 `results/`
 Contains the output files from the feature extraction and classification experiments.